fromhktosg/fromhktosg.github.io/_i18n/en/_posts/2025-1-7-singapore-sushiro.md

 + 1 plate of scallop sushi
 + 3 plates of seasonal sushi

 What are your favourites?
 Let me know.
+Here's our best [sushi](https://fromhktosg.github.io/singapore-best-sushi/) list in case you missed!